dmayukh/torchvideoclf/README.md

     Change the following in the index.html file to match your Jetsons IP `<img src="http://192.168.1.20:8080/videostream" width="30%">`

+    Run the livedetect.py app
+    `python3 livedetect.py --resume-dir=checkpoint.pth`
-    navigate to the jetson_livedetect foldet and run python3 app.py
+    and navigate to the `http://<jetson ip>:8080/` on your browser
-    On your browser, hit the url

-    Open debug view in your browser, you should see the console printing messages that it is receiving communication from the server via sockets in an async manner.
+    Open debug view in your browser, you should see the console printing essages that it is receiving communication from the server via sockets in an async manner.